tlourey/tlourey.github.io/pages/ubiquiti-tips.md

 Something like this: [Restore Config - Upload failed](https://community.ui.com/questions/Restore-Config-Upload-failed/29cab3a5-4220-4d29-a398-e0c624b10260)

 1. Try a different browser (not safari - either firefox or chrome.)
-2. Try turning off darkmode in browser and/or OS
+2. Try turning off dark mode in browser and/or OS
 3. Try clearing cache

 If all else fails you can look into [uploading a config using SSH/SFTP](https://help.uisp.com/hc/en-us/articles/22591188157079-EdgeRouter-Archiving-and-Managing-the-Configuration-Files)